Amee Naik, Senior Director of High School Programs

 Amee started at Breakthrough Greater Boston in 2009 as the College Access Coordinator, working to help our high school juniors and seniors navigate the college search and application process.
-As the High School Program Director, she supports all BTC high school students by working with families, teachers, and guidance counselors to provide them with the supports and resources needed to succeed throughout high school and ultimately enroll in a 4-year college or university.
+As the Senior Director of High School Programs, she supports all Breakthrough high school students by working with families, teachers, and guidance counselors to provide them with the supports and resources needed to succeed throughout high school and ultimately enroll in a 4-year college or university.
 Prior to joining the Breakthrough team, Amee worked as an admissions officer for her alma mater, Washington University in St. Louis.
 She has also received her M.A. in child and adolescent development from Tufts University.
 In her free time, Amee enjoys reading, baking, and exploring a newfound interest in photography.

 Elissa Spelman, Executive Director

 Elissa first joined Breakthrough Greater Boston as a Board Member, working actively on the Strategic Planning and Program Committees.
 She was thrilled to become even more involved with an organization for which she has such deep respect.
 Elissa's previous post was as the first-ever Director of the Wellington Management Foundation, an organization dedicated to supporting education programs for low-income youth, including some of the affiliate sites of the Breakthrough Collaborative!
 Elissa has broad experience in the field of education and has also worked with nonprofits focused on foster care, adoption and domestic violence.
 Elissa began her career as a third grade teacher at the Neighborhood House Charter School in Dorchester, MA and has taught in a variety of settings.
 Elissa received her M.A. from the Harvard Graduate School of Education and has a bachelor's degree in education from Boston College.
 When not busy at Breakthrough, Elissa spends time with family and friends, enjoys food of all kinds, and volunteers regularly.